AusDTO/dta-website/pages/standard/criteria/criterion-2.md

 permalink: /standard/2-multidisciplinary-team/
 redirect_from: /standard/2-multi-disciplinary-team/
 breadcrumb: 2.
 Have a multidisciplinary team
+searchexcerpt: "Good government services are built quickly and iteratively, based on user needs.
+Your digital delivery team must be set up in the right way to do this. "
 ---
 ## Why it’s in the Standard
 Good government services are built quickly and iteratively, based on user needs.
 Your [digital delivery team](/standard/design-guides/the-team/) must be set up in the right way to do this.
 They need: